imazen/resizer/Plugins/RemoteReader/readme.md

     </resizer>
   </configuration>

-### AllowRedirects (V3.1.5+)
+### AllowRedirects

-In V3.1.5 and higher, redirects are supported, but the default is to throw a 500 error if more than 5 are used.
+Redirects are supported, but default behavior is to throw a 500 error if more than 5 are used.
 You can configure the number of followed redirects with the allowRedirects setting, or set it to 0 to disable following redirects.

 ## Exceptions